 Keeping your company relevant demands innovation and disruption.

-This scenario is where design thinking comes into the picture: by offering businesses with a simple framework, design thinking allows them not only to tackle everyday challenges but also gain a competitive edge.
+This scenario is where design thinking comes into the picture: by offering businesses a simple framework, design thinking allows them not only to tackle everyday challenges but also to gain a competitive edge.

 In its simplest applications, design thinking is a process of creating and testing innovative ideas to improve a product/service or solve existing problems.